multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ### Unstaking our devnet tokens

 Now that we've added the unstake function, let's test it out on devnet.
-Build your SC again through the MultiversX IDE extension or mxpy directly, and add the unstake function to our snippets.rs file:
+Build your SC again, and add the unstake function to our snippets.rs file:

 ```bash
 UNSTAKE_AMOUNT=500000000000000000